ClaireLally8/StudyPal/README.md

 Keeping in mind current situation around the world, this application is aimed at students and instructors.
 Where instructors can review a students progress within their courseload, and students can track their own progress, store and review notes also.

+The Study-Pal application is split into two parts.
+1) Home/Login/Register
+- These sections consist of a navbr, main action section and a footer.
+    - Navbar - a responsive navbar with links to the `Home`, `Login` and `Register` pages.
+    - Main Action Section - this is where the information for the user lies, be it the information of the site itself, how the user logs in or registers an account.
+    - Footer - A responsive footer, pinned to the bottom of the page, with Contact Details, links for the login, register & home page also.

+2) Subjects  & Notes pages.
+- These pages consist of two sections.
+    - Sidenavbar - both appealing to view.
+On smaller screens, the navbar is a fullscren function and is triggers by a burger menu on the right corner of the page.
+    - Accordion that stores topics in the subjects pages or notes in the notes page.
+After testing with a card functionality for these areas, there was greater postive feedback on an accordion feature for these sections.

 ### **Framework**

 [Bootstrap](https://getbootstrap.com/)